Order the spring issue here

 A story of our wasted time

-: The Existentialists stared at the emptiness in the white eye – and still tried to preserve their humanity.
-Göran Rosenberg reads a brilliant story about a bunch of philosophers who remain relevant even today.
+Existentialists stared at the emptiness in the white eye – and still tried to preserve their humanity.
+Göran Rosenberg reads a brilliant story about a bunch of philosophers who remain current even today.

 The political potential of the vulnerability

-: Arendt's painful text shows us the causes of the spiritual-political crisis of our time.
+Arendt's painful text shows us the causes of our spiritual-political crisis.

 The emergence of totalitarianism

-: New forms of totalitarianism are very relevant at the moment, and thus the philosopher Hannah Arendt.
+New forms of totalitarianism are very relevant today, and thus the philosopher Hannah Arendt.

 Hannah Arendt: To think in dark times

-"A crisis becomes a disaster only when we respond to it with preconceived notions," said Hannah Arendt.
-On February 9, the documentary about the philosopher will be shown at Kunstnernes hus.
+"A crisis becomes a disaster only when we respond to it with preconceived opinions," said Hannah Arendt.
+9. February the documentary film about the philosopher is shown at the Artists' House.

 Hannah Arendt as a refugee

-: Hannah Arendt's realizations about the existential impossibility of escape are burningly relevant, and constitute a basic premise in the documentary about the philosopher who himself fled to Paris in a politically polarized time.
+Hannah Arendt's acknowledgments of the escape's existential impossibility are fiery, and form a fundamental premise in the documentary about the philosopher who himself fled to Paris in a politically polarized era.